Culture of Nepal

 Culture and Traditions of Nepal

-With changing time, the traditions in Nepal keep evolving in the form of music, dance, architecture, and literature.
-Nepal is considered as a garland with hundreds of flowers representing national unity among cultural diversity.
+With changing times, the traditions in Nepal keep evolving in the form of music, dance, architecture, and literature.
+Nepal is considered a garland with hundreds of flowers representing national unity among cultural diversity.

 Religious diversity in the culture of Nepal